 Jim Heale moved to Stanford from East London in 1975 as a 24-year-old newly-wed.
 He has a background in banking having worked in the industry for 26 years, he then became Secretary of a Registered Friendly Society Social Club.
 Jim also has experience as an Ambulance Care Assistant.

-Your email will go directly to the Chairman and will be responded to within 7 working days.
+Emails sent to this address go directly to the Chair of Trustees and we aim to respond within 7 working days.